Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • Alteration in levothyroxine absorption may occur with introduction of other medication such as iron and calcium preparations or drugs altering gastric acid, such as proton pump inhibitors.
 Thyroid function should be checked 6 weeks after starting such treatment.

-• Pregnant women with hypothyroidism should be seen by a specialist for titration of levothyroxine regimens.
-Upon confirmation of pregnancy it is recommended that, due to the early increase in levothyroxine requirements, levothyroxine dosage is doubled on Saturdays and Sundays until review by a specialist.
+• Pregnant patients with hypothyroidism should be referred to a specialist for titration of levothyroxine regimens, although it is recommended that upon confirmation of pregnancy, due to the early increase in levothyroxine requirements, levothyroxine dosage is doubled on Saturdays and Sundays until early review by a specialist.

 • Although generic prescribing remains appropriate for the majority of patients, a small proportion report re-emergence of symptoms after switching between levothyroxine products and hence may benefit from consistent prescribing of a specific brand.
 See MHRA for further information.